Black Bean Dip

 How to make Black Bean Dip

-This recipe can be made two different ways, though I’ll be honest: I’m partial to the Instant Pot for this recipe because it doesn’t take planning ahead the night before.
+This recipe can be made two different ways.
+I’ll be honest: I’m partial to the Instant Pot version because it doesn’t take planning ahead.

 That said, you can make it on the stovetop if that’s your preferred method, and it totally works that way, too.